josephinehemingway/CZ4125-Project/travelui/README.md

 ### `npm run start-flask-api`

--   Run this to activate virtual environment for backend Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+-   Run this to activate virtual environment for backend.\
+    Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm start`